 - Rash of unknown origin - this may indicate many different things and should be checked by your pediatrician

-- Untreated head lice (pediculosis) infestation
+- Untreated head lice (pediculosis) infestation.

 This informative guide from the CDC offers excellent information on health and safety during the cold winter months.

-Please be sure to dress your child for the weather.
 Although students will remain indoors throughout the school day when temperatures drop to below 18 degrees Fahrenheit, factoring in the wind chill, it is imperative to be cognizant of the fact that students must be prepared to evacuate the building regardless of the temperature or weather conditions.
 The following link Child Care Weather Watch is an informative reference regarding air temperature and the wind chill factor.

 The Lexington Public Schools Wellness Policy Implementation Guidelines July 2012 references this policy.
 These guidelines also include information on physical activity during the school day, nutrition, nutritional guidelines for food and beverages served, offered, or sold, as well as the Massachusetts School Nutrition Regulations for Competitive Foods and Beverages.
 Parents are encouraged to send their children to school with healthy snacks.